safafa/telegram_bot/README.md

     - On Linux => <code>ctrl + alt + T</code>
     - On Mac => <code>Control + Option + Shift + T</code>

 2) Go to the directory where the bot is located, it will be the one where you cloned the repository.
-Execute the datebot.rb by typing:
+After you follow the steps in getting started, execute the datebot.rb by typing:
     - <code>ruby bin/datebot.rb</code>

 3) Alright!
 Your bot is up and running.